Skip to content

 2. Week 1

 First ICP and campaign brief ships under review.
-Strategist signs off; VEXA calibrates the threshold for “worth surfacing.”
+Strategist signs off; VEXA tunes the threshold for “worth surfacing.”

 3. Month 1